electric-eloquence/gulp4-run-sequence/README.md

 Now consider a procedure found in nearly every gulp implementation: a file read.
 It is not a good idea to read files concurrently on a single machine, even if it has many processor cores.
-You should assume the machine has a single disk drive, and that the drive has a single read/write head.
-Even if those aren't the case, you should assume there is only one pathway, open at a given time, on which the data can travel from drive to memory.
+We should assume the machine has a single disk drive, and that the drive has a single read/write head.
+Even if those aren't the case, we should assume there is only one pathway, open at a given time, on which the data can travel from drive to memory.

-Let's make a culinary analogy: Assume you need 2 liters of warm water evenly mixed from a cold tap and a hot tap.
+Let's make a culinary analogy: Assume we need 2 liters of warm water evenly mixed from a cold tap and a hot tap.
 However, the taps are 10 meters apart.
 Any rational person would mix the water sequentially, filling a liter of cold water, walking the 10 meters, and filling another liter of hot water.